praveens649/Everything-about-AI/aievolution.md

-# Artificial Intelligence Documentation

-## 1. Evolution of AI Based on Timeline
+# Evolution of AI Based on Timeline

 AI has evolved over several decades, each marked by breakthroughs in theory, hardware, and application.